dankimio/codeword/README.md

 # Codeword

 A simple gem to more elegantly place a staging server or other in-progress rails application behind a basic codeword.
 It’s easy to implement, share with clients/collaborators, and more beautiful than the typical password-protection sheet.
-This is a fork of [lockup](https://github.com/interdiscipline/lockup).

 ![Screenshot](./screenshot.png)